WRTG 121

 Why do I need to evaluate information?

 When you search for information, you're going to find lots of it.
 But is it accurate and reliable?
-You will have to determine this for yourself, and the CRAAP Test can help.
+You will have to determine this for yourself, and there are a number of tools that can help on our guide to evaluating information.

 • Currency: The timeliness of the information